Information Publication Scheme

 AUSTRAC is Australia's anti-money laundering and counter-terrorism financing (AML/CTF) regulator and specialist financial intelligence unit (FIU).
 AUSTRAC was established in 1989 under the Financial Transaction Reports Act 1988 (FTR Act) as a statutory authority within the Attorney-General's portfolio and is continued in existence by section 209 of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act).

-Refer to the 'Latest information' section of AUSTRAC's main webpage for the latest updates on AUSTRAC.
+Refer to the 'Latest information' section of AUSTRAC's home page for updates on AUSTRAC.

 Agency organisation structure

-Follow this link for information about AUSTRAC's Executive Committee and organisational structure.
+For information about the agency's structure, see AUSTRAC's Executive Committee and organisational structure.

 The AUSTRAC Chief Executive Officer (AUSTRAC CEO) is appointed under sections 211 and 214 of the AML/CTF Act.
 AUSTRAC's CEO, Mr John L Schmidt, was appointed on 17 September 2009.
-Section 214 of the AML/CTF Act states that:
+Section 214 of the AML/CTF Act states that the AUSTRAC CEO:

 What we do